-We had the pleasure of visiting value superinvestor Edgar Wachenheim, chairman of Greenhaven Associates and author of Common Stocks & Common Sense, at his offices in Purchase, New York, in 2016.
+We had the pleasure of visiting value superinvestor Edgar Wachenheim, chairman of Greenhaven Associates and author of Common Stocks and Common Sense, at his offices in Purchase, New York, in 2016.
 In the wide-ranging exclusive conversation, Ed talked authoritatively about contrarian investing and whether contrarianism can be learned.
 He shared numerous investment case studies, including discussions of IBM, homebuilding companies, the airline industry, and railroads.

 What does “common sense” have to do with great investing?
 Not much, you might think, if you’ve been listening to smooth-talking hedge fund managers or so-called investment experts.
 In order to succeed, we are told, you need a distinct edge, and in order to have edge, you must do something special or complex.
 In the old days, you needed access to non-public information.
 Today, you may need to get fancy, sniff out information others don’t have, or act faster than the rest.
 Economists would have you believe you need to be able to anticipate where the macroeconomy is going, what the impact of major political events might be, and the like.